vincentdoerig/latex-css/README.md

 The sample [HTML5 markup test page](https://latex.now.sh/elements) is based on [html5-test-page](https://github.com/cbracco/html5-test-page) by @cbracco.

+The idea of sidenotes was taken and adpated from [Tufte CSS](https://edwardtufte.github.io/tufte-css/).

 ## License

 This project is open source and available under the [MIT License](LICENSE).